 By 1988, Lake Rerewhakaaitu showed two significant changes in the submerged vegetation.
 Firstly, water clarity improved, enabling charophyte meadows to extend approximately twice as deep (c.
 8-9 m).
-Secondly, lagarosiphon invaded and caused a substantial increase in the Invasive Impact Index, which has then increased slightly over the ensuing 20 years to 2008.
+Secondly, lagarosiphon invaded and caused a substantial increase in the Invasive Impact Index, which then increased slightly over the ensuing 20 years to 2008.
 LakeSPI scores decreased in response to lagarosiphon invasion, while impacts on the Native Condition Index were partly negated by the improved water clarity and extension in charophyte depth limits.
-As a result LakeSPI Indices remained relatively stable over the 20 years from 1988 to 2008.

 Egeria was first recorded in Lake Rerewhakaaitu in 2000 (Champion et al. 2006).
-By 2008 egeria was present at 2 of the 5 LakeSPI baseline sites and by the recent 2010 survey, had spread to all 5 sites, causing an incremental rise in the Invasive Impact score.
-Egeria is expected to have an increased negative impact on overall LakeSPI condition in years to come.
+By 2008 egeria was present at 2 of the 5 LakeSPI baseline sites and by the 2010 survey, had spread to all 5 sites, causing an incremental rise in the Invasive Impact score.